aekiss/nmltab/README.md

 ```
 Creates a complete latex file `nml.tex` containing a table of all groups and variables in the namelist files (and highlighting semantic differences).
 This can then be converted to a PDF via latex, e.g. `pdflatex nml.tex`.
 If you run `makeindex nml.tex` and re-run `pdflatex nml.tex` you'll also get an index.

 If the `-d` option is used only differences will be shown (with no highlighting).
 To show only the first file in which each change occurs in a sequence of namelist files (e.g. from successive submissions of a simulation), use the `-dp` option (or use `-dpi` to avoid clutter from CICE and MATM timestep counters).
+Use the `-k` option to specify a variable name to always retain in the differences (unless it is the only name in the group).

 There's also a `--url` option to hyperlink variables and groups to web searches on their names, e.g.
 ```